I have provided definitions for most terms I use on my website. For a more comprehensive resource, I recommend the Art Glossary on AskArt.com

 Hors de Commerce This French term literally translated as “outside of commerce” or, as we would say in English, “not for sale”, is sometimes designated on a print in a limited edition as “H.C.”

 Inkjet Print A print made by an inkjet printer.
 Inkjet printers are the most common type of consumer printers.
-Due to vast improvements in recent years to the quality of the printed image and the increased lightfastness of the inks, inkjet prints have been widely adopted by fine artists to reproduce their work and to create both reproduction and original prints.
+Due to vast improvements in recent years to the quality of the printed image and the increased lightfastness of the inks, inkjet prints have been widely adopted by fine artists to print their work.
 Inkjet technology involves spraying very fine drops of ink onto a sheet of paper, canvas or other substrate.
 These droplets are “ionized” which allows them to be directed by magnetic plates in the ink’s path.
 As the paper is fed through the printer, the print head moves back and forth, spraying thousands of these small droplets onto the page.
-See giclee.
+See Giclee.

-Currently there are no ANSI or ISO standards for testing the permanence of digitally printed artwork.
 Wilhelm Imaging Research, Inc. (WIR) conducts research into the stability and preservation of digital color photographs and prints made with digital technologies.
 Widely considered to be the global leader in this field, it has a number of articles published on its website.
-The company’s comprehensive test methods have become the de facto industry standard and have been adopted by Epson, Hewlett-Packard, Canon, and many other leading printer manufacturers.
-Typically high quality inkjet prints made today have a life expectancy of about 150 years.
+The company’s comprehensive test methods have become the de facto industry standard.

 Lignin A glue-like binding substance used in paper manufacturing that weakens the paper over time and causes it to discolour when exposed to light.
 It is removed from the pulp used in the manufacture of papers for conservation and archival uses to prolong their longevity.